cgustave/checkitbaby/README.md

   Connection (UDP or TCP) one way or two-way test.
   Open, connect, close connections and send data.
 It is recommended to use 'marks' to limit the check parsing area.
+  Connectivity test is using netcat-openbsd package *which has a different syntax than netcat-traditional to specify listening port*.
+  Make sure netcat-openbsd is installed otherwise server would listen on a random port (netcat-traditional is expecting -l -p PORT whild bsd wants -l PORT

 ~~~
 # Open a tcp server on port 8000  on agent LXC-1 from its connection 1